vesavlad/datatools-ui/docs/user/editor/schedules.md

 Unlike the fixed nature of timetable-based trips, frequency-based trips run at regular intervals, with a fixed amount of time between consecutive trips.
 Frequency-based service offers more flexibility and easier adjustment to changing demand.
 Visit [GTFS specification frequency reference](https://gtfs.org/schedule/reference/#frequenciestxt) for more information.

 ## Editing/Creating Calendars
-To start editing a calendar, click on `+ Create first calendar` if this is the first calendar being added or click on an existing calendar to begin adding/editing its properties which include:
+To start editing a calendar, click `+ Create first calendar` if this is the first calendar being added or click an existing calendar to begin adding/editing its properties which include:

 - **Service ID:** Unique ID for the calendar
 - **Description:** Optional description for calendar (defaults to initial days of week specified)